How did London get its name?

-London, the capital city of England and the United Kingdom, is one of the most visited cities of the world.
+London, the capital city of England and the United Kingdom, is one of the most visited cities in the world.
 A city steeped in culture, London boasts of a history dating back many centuries.
 The origin of the name London is the subject matter of much debate but most historians agree that the name is a derivative of the word Londinium – the name of the port city established around 43 AD by the Romans.
-It is this ancient settlement that is believed to have grown into present day London.
+It is this ancient settlement that is believed to have grown into present-day London.

 The debate starts with the fact that Londinium itself was referred to by other names such as Londiniensi, Londiniensium, and Londinio.
 This in itself should not be much of a worry given the similarity in the names.
 The real differences start when we wonder why the Romans decided to call their settlement on the Thames Londinium.